 What are Snuff Bottles?

-Snuff bottles are small, handheld containers traditionally used to store powdered tobacco.
+Snuff bottles are small, handheld containers traditionally used to store snuff, a finely dried and powdered tobacco blended with aromatic herbs and spices.
 In China, they developed into highly refined objects that combined practicality with artistry, craftsmanship, and personal identity.
 Carried on the person and handled frequently, snuff bottles were designed to be tactile, durable, and visually engaging from all angles.

 Beyond their functional role, snuff bottles became vehicles for artistic expression, reflecting the owner’s taste, status, and cultural literacy.
 Materials, forms, and decoration were carefully chosen, and many bottles were commissioned, gifted, or collected with discernment.
 This page introduces the major categories of snuff bottles based on material and technique.
 Their historical evolution and broader cultural context are explored in greater depth on our Snuff Bottle History page.